varnerlab/PS1-CHEME-5660-FixedIncomeCalculations-Fall-2023/README.md

 * [Malkiel, B. G. (1962).
 Expectations, Bond Prices, and the Term Structure of Interest Rates.
 The Quarterly Journal of Economics, 76(2), 197–218. https://doi.org/10.2307/1880816](https://www.jstor.org/stable/1880816https://www.jstor.org/stable/1880816)

 Malkiel proposed five theorems that govern the price of fixed-income debt securities, e.g., Treasury Bills, Notes, and Bonds, as a function of the duration and yield values.
 In `PS1`, let's simulate Theorem 5:
-> The higher the coupon carried by the bond, the smaller the percentage price fluctuation for a given change in yield
+> Theorem 5: The higher the coupon carried by the bond, the smaller the percentage price fluctuation for a given change in yield

 ### Team
 List the members of your team here.